In this tutorial, you will focus on customizing a better search experience and on building an elegant and productive navigation experience.

 Built-in search types include:

-In the next step, you will create a custom search form.
+Next, you will create a custom search form.

 In the next sections, you will learn how to build your first search form and enhance the Global Search with a second search form.

-Create the employee search form
+Create the Employee search form

 In this section, you will build an employee search form to help your users be more productive when filtering data.

-The form will have 4 parameters:
+The form will have four parameters:

 Define the SemQL search condition